RAF Boulmer: Air Command and Control (Air C2) Force

-Although not a Force Element, the Support Wing at RAF Boulmer is a vital cog in the machinery of the Command, without which the ASACS Force could not generate its capability.
-In total, the ASACS Force Command comprises some 1800 military personnel, civil servants and contracted staff.

 Control and Reporting Centre

-The Control and Reporting Centre (CRC) at RAF Boulmer is tasked with compiling a Recognised Air Picture within NATO Air Policing Area 1, and providing tactical control of the Quick Reaction Alert Force.
+The Control and Reporting Centre (CRC) at RAF Boulmer, named Hotspur, is tasked with compiling a Recognised Air Picture within NATO Air Policing Area 1, and providing tactical control of the Quick Reaction Alert Force.
 The CRC is manned 24/7 to support NATO and national Quick Reaction Alert requirements.
 Managing the UK's network-enabled capability for the Homeland Defence task, the CRC also supports the training of Air Surveillance and Control System personnel, UK and NATO partner aircrew for deployment on operations worldwide.

 Resource Management Hub

 The ASACS Force Resource Management Hub is based at RAF Boulmer.
 It currently employs 14 Civilian personnel, 12 located at RAF Boulmer and 2 at RAF Scampton.
 Its role is to provide specialist financial support & guidance to the ASACS Force Command whilst ensuring value for money and compliance with RAF Air Command's Corporate Governance policies.

 Support Wing

 Support Wing has approximately 100 service and civil servant personnel, who along with a large number of contractors support operations.
 The wing comprises three squadrons: Force Development Squadron which is responsible for all the key elements necessary to deliver Force Development Training, including the Training and Development Flight, Physical Education Section, Regiment Section and the Learning Centre.
 Personnel Management Squadron which includes Personnel Services Flight, the Service Community Support Officer, HIVE, General Duties Flight and the Medical and Dental Centres.
 Management Support Squadron which comprises Catering, Retail and Leisure, Estates and Facilities Management, Media and Communications and the Station i-Hub and Central Registry.